iamjerriz/shopping-cart/shopping-cart/README.md

 ## Documentation

-textProp = Property of object to display text for buttons
+items = array of products to display

-as
+title = string title of shopping cart to display

-## Products Data Model
+## Items Data Model

 name : string